jkrumboe/wizard-tracker/wiki/How-to-Contribute.md

 # How to Contribute

 We love your input!
-We want to make contributing to Wizard Tracker as easy and transparent as possible, whether it's:
+We want to make contributing to KeepWiz as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code